How to respond to the signs of a stroke

 It’s crucial to act quickly before it's too late.

 Stroke is the fifth leading cause of death and a major cause of disability in adults in the United States.
-Stroke takes the lives of over 150,000 Americans each year, with one American dying from stroke every three-and-a-half minutes, on average.
+Stroke takes the lives of more than 165,000 Americans each year, according to the Centers for Disease Control and Prevention.
+On average, one American dies from stroke every 3.5 minutes.

 These are startling statistics.
-But if you remember to act fast at the first sign of a stroke, you can increase the chances of survival.
+But if you remember to act fast at the first signs of a stroke, you can increase the chances of survival for you or a loved one.
 Here’s what to do if you think someone is having a stroke.
-(Teaser: Call 911.)
+(Spoiler alert: Call 911.)

 The basics of stroke